solidsnack/tc/doc/index.md

 time.
 This is of use for release tags, lot numbers, purchase orders and other items were part of the identifier incorporates a date and time.

-- TC8 - `YYYY<alpha24><alpha20><alpha20><alpha20>`
+- TC8 - `YYYY<alpha12><alpha20><alpha20><alpha20>`
-  - Represents a window of 3 minutes in UTC.
+  - Represents a window of 6 minutes in UTC.
-  - Calendared: The same date in a different year will have the same text following the first four digits.
+  - Calendared: The same date and time in a different year will have the same encoding (except for the year), even in leap years.
-  - Intervals of 3 minutes are compatible with all time zones in common use.
+  - Intervals of 6 minutes fit wholly within one hour or another in all timezones that are whole or half-hour offsets from UTC.
 - TC10 - `YYYY<alpha8><alpha8><alpha8><alpha8><alpha8><base10>`
   - Represents a window of 100 seconds.
   - A monotonic count of seconds since the beginning of the year, modulo 100.
-  - Simplified processing due to the reduced, contiguous alphabet.
+  - Simplified processing due to the reduced alphabet.
-  - Especially convenient for embedded or disconnected operations.

 ## Representation of Intervals